 Well, picture it this way, Mister Chekov.
 We exist in a universe which co-exists with a multitude of others in the same physical space.
 At certain brief periods of time, an area of their space overlaps an area of ours.
 That is a time of interphase, during which we can connect with the Defiant‘s universe.

 This is exactly how the Otherworld is supposed to work, especially in the CelticXNordicXGermanic tradition.
 The way Spock describes the “time of interphase” is word-for-word precisely what happens during the festivals of Beltane, Mittumaarin and Samhain: The boundaries between worlds becomes permeable and can be freely crossed.
 With that in mind, it’s also interesting that it’s Shatner-as-Kirk who not only gets to spend the majority of the episode on the other end of the looking-glass, but gets to come back as well.
 Sure, he says the universe he wound up in was “completely empty” when we might expect it to be full of Tholians or some similar kind of space spirit, but we can also attribute this to the Nordic concept of the Nine Worlds: The Eddas describe not just one Otherworld, but eight, unified by the World-Tree Yggdrasill.
 Even Celtic lore occasionally makes reference to there being more then one spirit world or Land of Eternal Summer.
 And, of course, Spock mentions a “multitude” of other universes.
 So Kirk just managed to find himself in a pretty boring Otherworld then.

 But the real coup de grace, although probably not explicitly intended by Burns, is that the Otherworld of “The Tholian Web” isn’t just a CelticXNordicXGermanic one, though it definitely draws quite heavily on that tradition: It’s also a Polynesian one.
 It is firstly, as I mentioned above, overtly a Land of the Dead: The Defiant is most definitely dead and Kirk acts like a ghost when he’s on the other side (which might even explain the puzzling rapidity with which Spock declared Kirk killed in action).
 The Polynesians also believed in the idea of multiple worlds, typically divided into the realms of the Sea, Earth and Sky.
 In some variants of Polynesian mythology, one of the places the deceased might go is the world of the sky.
 So now we have not only an Otherworld situated in outer space, previously only the domain of “serious” science fiction, but the vaguest hint that maybe Star Trek is itself some kind of Otherworld as our heroes inhabit the sky world already, even without needing to cross the interspatial rift.
 This actually makes perfect sense for a series moving more towards utopianism: The show embodies ideals we might not actually be capable of living up to, but it remains a powerful source of inspiration and hope.
 It’s in many ways then an Otherworld of fiction and oral myth, perhaps even an…“ideaspace”…but now I’m getting ahead of myself.

 What’s really the most important about “The Tholian Web” for me is that it shows Star Trek on the vanguard of a major sociocultural transition that’s about to take place.
 Star Trek began, of course, firmly in both the Golden Age and pulp science fiction traditions, but had the unenviable misfortune to come out just as both genres were beginning to wind down.
 The cutoff point is often put at the Apollo 11 mission, which supposedly turned the public perception of outer space away from something that was our inevitable destiny and a place where weird, unusual and exciting adventures could happen to that of a vast, cold and most likely empty void.
 This, the argument goes, proved to be the death knell of Star Trek’s kind of science fiction.
 But I don’t think even the original Star Trek was as indebted to Golden Age Sci-fi and pulp as much as that argument needs it to be: Certainly Gene Coon and Robert Bloch at least might have some objections to voice about that.

 More to the point though, both Golden Age and pulp sci-fi emerged were at their peak alongside the UFO era.
 Kenneth Arnold’s famous “flying saucer” sighting over Mount Rainier on June 24, 1948 put the idea of hyper-advanced extraterrestrials visiting Earth in snazzy spaceships firmly into the public consciousness.
 Although, as Jacques Vallée points out, sightings of mysterious objects in the sky have been around for almost the entirety of recorded human history, the specific theory they are alien spacecraft is an invention of the mid-20th Century.
 In many ways the UFO era and sci-fi of the Golden Age and pulp variety are intertwined, and while neither UFOs nor science fiction ever go away, there is a kind of shift in the way both are read after this point.
 As this kind of science fiction fades away, so does the classic UFO era, to be replaced in the 1970s with what might be called a more overtly Fortean era of inexplicata that draws much more heavily on indigenous spirituality and mysticism (although Forteanism, like the UFO phenomena, has also been around as long as people the true beginnings of this particular era are really with John Keel and the pointedly bizarre happenings in Point Pleasant, West Virginia in 1966, appealingly synchronously around the same time Star Trek went to series).

-that will air about a year from now that is the definitive statement on the death of the UFO era and first-wave science fiction.
+This is ultimately more the domain of something like Scooby-Doo, especially right now, and there’s in fact a truly magnificent episode of Scooby-Doo, Where Are You! that will air about a year from now that is the definitive statement on the death of the UFO era and first-wave science fiction.
 But “The Tholian Web” is about this too, with its Space Land of the Dead and overtly mystical overtones.
 The fact Star Trek can do an episode like this and have it not seem at all out of place is proof positive the franchise is something more than the sum of its parts, and this is yet another reason it has the ability to last forever.
 The Enterprise has learned how to travel between worlds, and it now has everything it needs to transcend itself to seek enlightenment.